-On May 3, 2004, Linear Technology Corporation ("Linear") filed a complaint for misappropriation of trade secrets, unfair business practices, California common law unfair competition, breach of agreement, and breach of the duty of good faith and fair dealing against us and Timothy Cox, a former Linear employee who currently works for us, in the Superior Court of the State of California, Santa Clara County.
+On May 3, 2004, Linear filed a complaint for misappropriation of trade secrets, unfair business practices, California common law unfair competition, breach of agreement, and breach of the duty of good faith and fair dealing against us and Timothy Cox, a former Linear employee who currently works for us, in the Superior Court of the State of California, Santa Clara County.
 In its complaint, Linear alleges that we hired several former Linear employees who purportedly disclosed Linear's trade secrets to us, that we relied on these trade secrets to contact Linear's customers and solicit Linear's employees, and that we otherwise used this information in a manner that has harmed Linear.
 In this complaint, Linear has requested unspecified actual and punitive damages, injunctive relief, and attorneys' fees.
 No trial date has yet been set in this lawsuit, and the parties are in the initial discovery phase in the litigation.
 We believe that we have meritorious defenses to Linear's claims, and we intend to defend vigorously against these claims.

 On July 16, 2004, a complaint was filed with the U.S. International Trade Commission (ITC) under section 337 of the Tariff Act of 1930 on behalf of Linear.
 The investigation is now captioned: In the Matter of Certain Voltage Regulator Circuits, Components Thereof and Products Containing Same, Inv.
 No. 337-TA-521.
 A letter supplementing the complaint was filed on August 10, 2004.
 In its complaint, Linear alleges that two products, the MP 1556 and the EV 0063 (products within our DC to DC converter product family), infringe their U.S. Patent Nos.
 5,481,178 and 6,580,258 at this time.
 Therefore, Linear alleges that we violated section 337 because we imported these and other allegedly infringing products into the United States, sold them for importation in the United States, and/or sold them within the United States after importing them.
 The complaint requests that the ITC institute an investigation and, after the investigation, issue an exclusion order and a cease and desist order prohibiting specific unfair acts found to be illegal in the investigation.
 On August 11, 2004, the ITC ordered that an investigation be instituted to determine whether there has been a violation of section 337, as alleged in the complaint.
 The matter is in its preliminary stages, and we believe we have meritorious defenses to the claims and intend to defend vigorously against them.
-If Linear is successful in securing an exclusion order would prevent such products from being shipped into the United States and would have a material adverse effect on our business.
+This matter has been set for trial before the ITC commencing March 30, 2005.
+If Linear is successful in securing an exclusion order against the MP 1556, EV 0063, and potentially other products that Linear may allege are infringing, such an exclusion order would prevent such products from being shipped into the United States and would have a material adverse effect on our business.